-- 1. A Statewide Labor-Management Committee consisting of not more than five (5) members selected by the VSEA from among the bargaining units represented by VSEA and not more than five (5) members selected by the State shall meet periodically to discuss a mutually agreed agenda which may include methods of improving labor relations, productivity, safety, and health problems of a continuing nature, or other problems which have an impact on conditions of employment; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
-Additionally, three (3) functional group Labor-Management Committees, for and from CCSC, CRSU and the facilities respectively, shall meet periodically to discuss how the above referenced issues relate specifically to such functional groups. - 2.
-This article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than five (5) representatives of each party. - 3.
+1. A Statewide Labor-Management Committee consisting of not more than five (5) members selected by the VSEA from among the bargaining units represented by VSEA and not more than five (5) members selected by the State shall meet periodically to discuss a mutually agreed agenda which may include methods of improving labor relations, productivity, safety, and health problems of a continuing nature, or other problems which have an impact on conditions of employment; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
+Additionally, three (3) functional group Labor-Management Committees, for and from CCSC, CRSU and the facilities respectively, shall meet periodically to discuss how the above referenced issues relate specifically to such functional groups.

+- 2. This article is not intended to enlarge or diminish the rights and obligations of the parties as otherwise required by law to engage in collective bargaining, nor to prevent informal meetings between fewer than five (5) representatives of each party. - 3.
+At the request of either the Department or VSEA, facilities, or local worksites, shall establish labor-management committees.
 The parties agree that Agencies, Departments, facilities, or local worksites may establish labor-management committees.
 Labor Management Committees established under this section shall be comprised of no more than six (6) persons selected by the appropriate appointing authority (or designee) and six (6) persons selected by the VSEA.
 Depending on the needs of the group and the agenda items to be discussed, the number of selected participants may be increased to ten (10) with the approval of the appointing authority in any such instance.
 These Committees shall meet as needed to discuss issues of mutual concern; provided, however, these sessions are not for the purpose of discussing pending grievances or for collective bargaining on any subject.
 If the parties call a meeting, the Human Resources Department and the VSEA central office shall be notified at least three (3) working days prior to the meeting and may participate.
 Copies of any formal notes or minutes recorded from any such meeting shall be concurrently sent to the VSEA and the Human Resources Department.